Product

 In Summary

 It’s not that we don’t want to fix bugs.
-It’s just that the task of moving Helix to OS X is immense and chasing down old bugs is hard work.
-(If it were not so, they would have been fixed long ago!)
-We have to choose which tasks we work on very carefully, so the fact remains: easier you make it for us to see your bug, the better the chances are that we will be able to see it and fix it.
+It’s just that chasing down bugs is hard work.
+(If it were not so, they would be fixed already!)
+We choose which tasks we work on by weighing the amount of time required vs. the severity of the bug.
+All in all, one fact remains: the easier you make it for us to see your bug, the faster we will be able to fix it.

 Don’t let any of that scare you away from contacting us with your bug reports.
 If you want to just send an email that says ‘Hey, I think I found a problem…,’ that is fine.
 We take all reports seriously, but we can only do so much, and some bugs simply have to go on the back burner.
 The purpose of this page is to give you an insight on how to get your bug on the fast track to resolution.